 Methi khichdi is one of my most comforting foods ever.
-Combined with pickle, curd, salad and ghee, there are very few meals that can match up to the comfort this provides.
+Combined with pickle, curd, papad, salad, and ghee, there are very few meals that can match up to the comfort this provides.

-Before you wonder what are the million things on my mind these days ,let me tell you.
+Before you wonder what are a million things on my mind these days, let me tell you.
 The top thing is the wedding.
 One of our cousins, a cousin we are very close to is getting married end of August and the wedding got fixed barely 2 weeks ago.
 So everything is happening in a fast forward mode.
 It’s like wedding preparations on steroids.
 Madness everywhere around.

 Ok! coming back to the khichdi so I promptly forgot about it till Swapan Seth asked me for the recipe again today.
 Thank you Swapan, else this post would never have seen light may be.